yesodweb/yesodweb.com-content/blog/2014/02/new-warp.md

 At this stage, I took profiles of Mighty.
 Here is a result:

     sendfileloop                    Network.Sendfile.Linux                    7.5    0.0
-    parseReqeustLine                Network.Wai.Handler.Warp.RequestHeader    3.6    5.8
+    parseRequestLine                Network.Wai.Handler.Warp.RequestHeader    3.6    5.8
     sendloop                        Network.Sendfile.Linux                    3.6    0.0
     serveConnection.recvSendLoop    Network.Wai.Handler.Warp.Run              3.1    1.9
     >>=                             Data.Conduit.Internal                     2.9    3.9

 I persuaded my self that I/O functions are slow.
-But I could not be satisfied with the poor performance of the HTTP request parser. `parseReqeustLine` was implemented by using the utility functions of `ByteString`.
+But I could not be satisfied with the poor performance of the HTTP request parser. `parseRequestLine` was implemented by using the utility functions of `ByteString`.
 Since they have overhead, I re-wrote it with `Ptr`-related functions.
 After writing the low-level parser, the profiling became:

     sendfileloop                  Network.Sendfile.Linux                    8.3    0.0
     sendResponse                  Network.Wai.Handler.Warp.Response         3.7    3.1